ibm-cloud-docs/vpc/vpn-health.md

 | `ipsec_policy_mismatch` | `None of the proposed IPsec crypto suites was acceptable (check the IPsec policies on both sides of the VPN).` |  This error is commonly caused by mismatched IPsec policies on both sides of the VPN.
 Compare the IPsec policies on both sides of the VPN and make sure that they match. |
 | `peer_not_responding` | `No response from peer (check network ACL configuration, peer availability, and on-premises firewall configuration).` |  There is no response from the peer.
 Check the network ACL configuration, peer availability, and on-premises firewall configuration. |
 | `internal_error` | `Internal error.
 Contact IBM Support.` |  Contact IBM Support to analyze and resolve internal errors. |
-{: caption="Table 2.
-VPN gateway connection status reasons" caption-side="bottom"}
+{: caption="VPN gateway connection status reasons" caption-side="bottom"}